MikiP98/MultiScaler-Plus/README.md

 - Add image tracing scaling algorithm and support for **SVG** format
 - Add proper HDR support <sup> *(I think JPEG XL and WEBP may have some already)* </sup>
 - Add better image quality comparison
+- Create a c++ python extension for:
+  - More optimizations and better performance
+  - ScaleFx scaling algorithm
+  - NVIDIA DLSS and NIS support
+  - support for **WEBP2** format *(both reading and writing)*
+- Add support for ZIP and 7z archives as input and output

 <br/>